nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/cwl/tutorial_DevContainersAndCWL.md

 ## What is a Docker Container?

-A container is a standardized software unit that bundles program code and all necessary dependencies so that applications can run quickly and reliably in different IT environments.
+A container is a standardised software unit that bundles program code and all necessary dependencies so that applications can run quickly and reliably in different IT environments.
 You can think of it as a box that includes everything needed for your project.

 A Docker container image is a lightweight, self-contained, executable software package that contains everything necessary to run an application: the code, the runtime environment, system tools, libraries, and configurations.
 Using Docker containers can, for example, improve reproducibility, which is a significant advantage over non-isolated projects.